In a Nutshell:

 Finally, note that the joystick mounting is free, and you can specify it to be mounted on the left or right side at the point of sale.
-If you want to pay a little extra, you can also select a left side/right side flip back mount, and we recommend this, so it’s not in the way when transferring into and out of the chair.
+If you want to pay a little extra, you can also select a left-side/right-side flip-back mount, and we recommend this so it’s not in the way when transferring into and out of the chair.

 Now, let’s have a look at the premium options.
 There are three, and two of them leave us scratching our heads in puzzlement.
 They are:

 This seems strange to us.
-This is a four-wheel drive machine, designed to be used on rough terrain.
+This is a four-wheel drive machine designed to be used on rough terrain.
 Why aren’t the all-terrain tires and rearview mirror standard?
 We honestly don’t know.

 Note: Although the website says you can order a Viking with a 19” seat width, at the point of sale, only 18” and 20” options are available.
-The company have not responded to our request for clarification on this point.
+The company has not responded to our request for clarification on this point.

 Low Marks for Portability

-While we readily admit that the Viking 4x4 chair is an impressive machine, one thing the company hasn’t figured out how to do is keep the weight down.
+While we readily admit that the Viking 4×4 chair is an impressive machine, one thing the company hasn’t figured out how to do is keep the weight down.
 This is one of only a handful of mobility aids we’ve ever reviewed that supports less weight than the device itself weighs.